Optimizing Large Model Training through Overlapped Activation Recomputation: Recomputation-Aware Model Partitioning

 \section{Recomputation-Aware Model Partitioning}

-In this section, we describe a model partitioning approach that can achieve load balancing among pipeline stages when recomputation is overlapped with communication.
-We use a greedy algorithm in the search of a partitioning policy as shown in Algorithm~\ref{alg:partition}.
+In this section, we describe a model partitioning approach that can achieve computation times balancing among pipeline stages when recomputation is overlapped with communication. \fast{It is not independent of the recomputation policy, as model partitioning is related to the recomputation scheduling algorithm.} We use a greedy algorithm in the search of a partitioning policy as shown in \wj{ Figure~\ref{fig:recomp-aware-part}}.

-The algorithm has three major steps: initiating the partitioning scheme $S_{best}$, generating a new partitioning scheme $S_{new}$, and evaluating the execution time of pipeline stages with scheme $S_{new}$ using profiled data and recomputation time obtained from the linear programming model derived from Section~\ref{sec:optimal} or Section~\ref{sec:heuristic}.
-The three steps are designed to correspond with the Policy Initializer, Training Cost Model, and Partition Policy Maker in Figure~\ref{fig:overview}, respectively.
-The algorithm is terminated when load balancing is achieved among pipeline stages.
-Finally, this algorithm outputs the best partition scheme and recomputation policy of each pipeline stage.
-Next we explain each step in detail.

-The search iteration starts from an initial partitioning scheme, which ensures no out-of-memory errors for model training (line 2).
-Then, it will identify the shortest and longest training stages and generate the new partition scheme by respectively increasing and decreasing the number of layers in the corresponding stages (lines 10-14).
-If the new partitioning scheme is valid (e.g., no out-of-memory errors) and the longest stage ($\hat{d}_{longest}$) of the new partitioning scheme $S_{new}$ is shorter than the current longest stage ($d_{longest}$), then $S_{best}$ will be set as the new partitioning scheme $S_{new}$ (lines 15-23).
-The algorithm will terminate when $S_{best}$ does not change since last iteration (line 25).